 Features to look out for are Quick Charge 4.0 and USB-C. If these are useable for input as well as output, they’ll be faster to charge themselves (as well as faster to charge your phone).
 Passthrough charging is something to look out for.
 It means you can charge a phone at the same time as the powerbank itself.
 PowerIQ or similar-sounding names tell you that the charger can recognise the type of device you’ve connected so that it can deliver the optimum amount of power.

 - Powertraveller power banks include waterproof, rugged and solar-chargeable options.

 - Zendure chargers are simple, neat, fast and tough.

 These pocket chargers are a valuable tool to have in your kit.
 On campsites, we’ve seen people leave their phones plugged in to charge in the shower blocks.
 While honesty is a hallmark of campers, we’ve always worried about the danger of phones getting knocked into sinks or soaking up condensation.
 Leaving a charging unit to recharge rather than the phone sounds like a good idea.

-Multipurpose cooking and charging
+Multipurpose cooking, lighting and charging